 Beyond the trees, park benches, and people watching, you’ll also pass by the (9) Kapiolani Band Stand where many free concerts have taken place, including the Royal Hawaiian Band that plays here regularly.

 One of my favorite parts of this park is the extensive duck pond and gardens that surrounds the beautiful pavilion.
 Take a moment to stroll through it and enjoy all its beauty.

 At the top of the park you’ll walk past the (10) Honolulu Zoo that actually takes up 42 acres of Kapiolani Park.
 It’s worth a visit if you have young ones, but save it for another time as we continue on our Waikiki Walking Tour.

-While the Ala Wai Canal is long 1.5 mile stretch of water to hike along, it’s a zenful part of this Waikiki stroll that I recommend exploring.
+While the Ala Wai Canal is a long 1.5 mile stretch of water to stroll next to, it’s a zenful part of this Waikiki stroll that I recommend exploring.
 And take note that there are lots of side streets that will connect you back to parts of Kuhio Ave and Kalakaua Blvd if you wish to exit this hike and get back to your starting point.

 There’s also a stretch of the Ala Wai Community Park that you’ll see before reaching McCully St Bridge.